Francis Grimston: Early life and education

+He was educated at Harrow and Magdalene College, Cambridge.
+At Cambridge, he was a member of the University Pitt Club.

 Career

-Francis Grimston was educated at Harrow and Magdalene College, Cambridge.
-At Cambridge, he was a member of the University Pitt Club.
-As a cricketer, he was mainly associated with Cambridge University and Marylebone Cricket Club (MCC), making 18 known appearances in first-class matches from 1843 to 1851.
+As a cricketer, Grimston was mainly associated with Cambridge University and Marylebone Cricket Club (MCC), making 18 known appearances in first-class matches from 1843 to 1851.
 He was a wicket-keeper.

 He later became a clergyman, and was vicar of Wakes Colne from 1846 to 1865.
+He died at Wakes-Colne, Essex.